East Prussia: World War I

 At the German entry into World War I, East Prussia became a theatre of war when the Russian Empire invaded the country.
 The Imperial Russian Army encountered at first little resistance because the bulk of the Imperial German Army had been directed towards the Western Front according to the Schlieffen Plan.
 Despite early success and the capture of the towns of Rastenburg and Gumbinnen, in the Battle of Tannenberg in 1914 and the Second Battle of the Masurian Lakes in 1915, the Russians were decisively defeated and forced to retreat.
 The Russians were followed by the German Army advancing into Russian territory.

 After the Russian army's first invasion the majority of the civilian population fled westwards, while several thousand remaining civilians were deported to Russia.
-Treatment of civilians by both armies was mostly disciplined, although 74 civilians were killed by Russian troops in the Abschwangen massacre.
+Treatment of civilians by both armies was mostly disciplined, although 74 civilians were killed by Russian troops in the Abschwangen massacre on 8/29/1914.
 The region had to be rebuilt because of damage caused by the war.

 Division after 1918

 Weimar Republic

 With the forced abdication of Emperor Wilhelm II in the German Revolution of 1918–1919, Germany became a republic.
 Most of the former Prussian provinces of West Prussia and Posen, territories annexed by Prussia in the 18th century Partitions of Poland, were ceded to the Second Polish Republic according to the Treaty of Versailles.
 East Prussia became an exclave, being separated from mainland Germany.
-The Memelland was also separated from the province.
+The Klaipėda Region was also separated from the province.
 Because most of West Prussia became part of the Second Polish Republic as the Polish Corridor, the formerly West Prussian Marienwerder region became part of East Prussia as the administrative district (Regierungsbezirk) of West Prussia.
-Also, the Soldau district in the Allenstein region became part of the Second Polish Republic.
+Also, the Działdowo district in the Allenstein region became part of the Second Polish Republic.
 The Seedienst Ostpreußen (Sea Service East Prussia) was established to provide an independent transport service to East Prussia.

 On 11 July 1920, amidst the backdrop of the Polish-Soviet War in which the Second Polish Republic appeared to be on the brink of defeat, the East Prussian plebiscite in eastern West Prussia and southern East Prussia was held under Allied supervision to determine if the areas should join Poland or remain in the Weimar Germany Province of East Prussia.
 96.7% of the people voted to remain within Germany (97.89% in the East Prussian plebiscite district).

 The Klaipėda Territory (Memelland), a League of Nations mandate since 1920, was occupied by the Lithuanian Armed Forces in 1923 and annexed without giving the inhabitants a choice by ballot.